Compensation and refunds

 It’s recommended to reach the train station 15-20 minutes before your train is set to leave.
 This gives you sufficient time to locate your platform, particularly in larger stations.
 Arriving early is also beneficial if you need to collect tickets or find your way around an unfamiliar station, helping to minimise any potential stress.

-Make use of our Train Journey Planner for detailed transfer information, ensuring your journey is smooth and efficient, saving you valuable time and effort, and allowing you to rest completely for your travels.
+Check our Train Journey Planner, which provides detailed information about transfers to ensure your journey is uninterrupted, saving you time and effort, and allowing you to get a full rest for travelling.

-Use TrainPal for quick access to live updates and notifications.
-If your phone allows messages from us, you'll receive instant notifications about train cancellations directly on your screen.
+Get easy and quick access to live updates and notifications via the TrainPal app.
+If your phone is enabled to receive messages from us, you'll receive notifications about train cancellations on your screen as soon as you pick up your phone

-Family & Friends Railcard€31.03
+Family & Friends Railcard€47.53

 Cheaper train tickets for less busy times.
 Combine with Advance fares for the best deals.